-- The Principal is to ensure that secretarial services are provided to the board. - The minutes are to clearly show resolutions and action points and who is to complete the action. - A draft set of minutes is to be completed and sent to the chair for approval within 5 working days of the board meeting before being distributed to trustees within 9 working days of the meeting.
+- The Principal is to ensure that secretarial services are provided to the Board. - The minutes are to clearly show resolutions and action points and who is to complete the action. - A draft set of minutes is to be completed and sent to the Presiding Member for approval within 5 working days of the Board meeting before being distributed to trustees within 9 working days of the meeting.